Declaring Environment Variables

 - echo $CUSTOM_ENV_GIT_TAG

-# Modifying Environment Variables in Built-in Tasks
+# Exporting Environment Variables from Built-in Tasks

 main: